<img> element lets you embed images into an HTML document, while the

 <video>, should be resized to fit its container.

-object-positionCSS property specifies the alignment of the selected replaced element's contents within the element's box.
+object-positionCSS property specifies the alignment of content in a selected replaced element within the element's box.
 Areas of the box which aren't covered by the replaced element's object will show the element's background.

-background-imageCSS property sets one or more background images on an element.
+background-imageCSS property sets one or more background images for an element.

 - Image file type and format guide

-- A guide to the various image file types commonly supported by web browsers, with details about their individual use cases, capabilities, and compatibility factors.
+- A guide to the various image file types commonly supported by web browsers including details about their individual use cases, capabilities, and compatibility factors.
 Additionally, this article provides guidance for selecting the best image file type for a given situation.

 - Mapping the width and height attributes of media container elements to their aspect-ratio

-- This change to how browsers load images means that the aspect ratio of the image is calculated by the browser early on and can then be used to correct the size needed to display the image before it has loaded.
+- This changes how browsers load images so their aspect ratios are calculated by the browser early on and can later be used to correct the display size of an image before it's loaded.